arvigeus/AZ-204/Learning Path/Content Delivery Network.md

 ### Explore Azure Content Delivery Networks

-Azure Content Delivery Network (CDN) offers developers a global solution for rapidly delivering high-bandwidth content to users by caching their content at strategically placed physical nodes across the world.
-Azure CDN can also accelerate dynamic content, which cannot be cached, by leveraging various network optimizations using CDN POPs.
+Azure Content Delivery Network (CDN) offers developers a global solution for rapidly delivering high-bandwidth content to users.
+It caches content at strategically placed physical nodes across the world.
+Azure CDN can also accelerate dynamic content, which can't be cached, by using various network optimizations using CDN POPs.
 For example, route optimization to bypass Border Gateway Protocol (BGP).

 The benefits of using Azure CDN to deliver web site assets include: